-First I label 100 stickers with numbers 1-100.
+First, I label 100 stickers with numbers 1-100.
 Put the stickers on the bottom of the Hershey Kisses.
 Hide the Kisses around the classroom.
 Place number cards on a surface.
-I have 2 sets of cards featuring sombreros or grannies (AKA THE GOLDEN GIRLS!).
+The number cards are included in our 100thday of school resources.

-Students find a Kiss.
-They bring it to me, identify the number and place the Kiss on the correct number card.
+Students find a Hershey Kiss.
+They bring it to me, identify the number, and place the Kiss on the correct number card.
 We continue until we find all 100 Kisses!

 100th Day Of School Collections

-You cannot have a celebration without food!
+You cannot celebrate without food!
 Any good host or hostess knows this.
-So of course we have 100 snacks!
-We get 10 pieces of 10 different snacks!
-Again with the skip counting!
+So, of course, we have 100 snacks!
+We get 10 pieces of 10 different snacks so we’re practicing counting by 10s!

 100th Day Stew

 You use 10 “ingredients”.
 Pour them into a large tub lined with a trash bag.
 Once all of the snacks are in, you shake the bag.
-Then I stopped out a cup full of stew into a Zip-Loc bag for each kid.
+Then I put a cup of stew into a Zip-Loc bag for each kid.
 Before they could eat the stew, they had to sort the food!
-(Thanks First Grade Critter Cafe for this fun idea!)
+(Thanks, First Grade Critter Cafe, for this fun idea!)

 100th Day Certificates